-Last year, 186,434 people had their cases decided by U.S. immigration courts, tribunals charged with determining whether to deport certain non-citizens from the U.S. Nearly 40 percent of them, 73,524 immigrants, stood before the court — in what the justice system considers a civil, administrative proceeding and not a criminal one — without legal representation.
+In 2018, 306,143 people had their cases placed in U.S. immigration courts, tribunals charged with determining whether to deport certain non-citizens from the U.S. Historically, nearly 50% of them stand before the court — in what the justice system considers a civil, administrative proceeding and not a criminal one — without legal representation.

-In the fall of 2017, Creighton University School of Law’s new immigration and refugee clinic aims to help make an impact on those numbers.
+Creighton University School of Law’s immigration and refugee clinic aims to help make an impact on those numbers.
 How?
 Not only by directly aiding immigrants and refugees in open cases in immigration court and before administrative agencies, but also by training the next generation of lawyers to dedicate themselves to one of the most pressing social justice issues in the country today.

 Upper-level law students working in the Creighton Immigrant and Refugee Clinic will gain valuable experience while helping a vulnerable population through one of the legal system’s most complex branches.
 The clinic will focus primarily on three types of clients: